 In a growing and fast-changing world, preserving our planet for future generations is as important as ever.
 Americans understand the essential role that the natural environment plays in our enjoyment of a high quality of life for ourselves, our communities and our children.

 Land conservation is both a necessary goal and an expensive proposition that cannot fall solely on federal, state, and local governments.
-The private sector also plays a critical role, particularly given dwindling government conservation dollars and the vast acreage of land owned by private entities.
+Currently only 12 percent of the country’s land is permanently protected.
+If we are to increase the land area conserved, the private sector must play a critical role, particularly given dwindling government conservation dollars and the vast acreage of land owned by private entities.

-After providing a temporary and enhanced federal tax benefit for conservation easements since 2006, Congress decided to make permanent the enhanced tax benefit under Section 170(h) in December of 2015.
+After providing a temporary and enhanced federal tax benefit for conservation easements since 2006, Congress decided to make permanent the enhanced tax benefit under Section 170(h) in 2015.
 This bipartisan change in the law was meant to further encourage landowners to use this powerful incentive and drive greater private funding of conservation.
-Under the permanent enhancement, landowners can take a deduction for the value of the donated conservation easement and offset up to 50% of their adjusted gross income.
+Under the permanent enhancement, landowners can take a deduction for the value of the donated conservation easement and offset up to 50 percent of their adjusted gross income.
 Landowners may also carry forward the value of their deductions for up to 15 years.
-Farmers and ranchers who receive more than 50% of their gross income from agriculture can make a conservation easement donation and claim a deduction that offsets up to 100% of their adjusted gross income.
+Farmers and ranchers who receive more than 50 percent of their gross income from agriculture can make a conservation easement donation and claim a deduction that offsets up to 100 percent of their adjusted gross income.

 Other landowners with lower incomes and relatively low income-tax obligations may not be in a financial position to make the decision to conserve their land.
 In those cases, the landowners may feel their only option to raise needed cash is selling their land to a developer.
 However, there is another viable alternative for landowners who desire a stake in the outcome of their land, which is often the case for property that has been family-owned for generations.
 This other alternative is working with other sources of private capital where, consistent with established partnership tax law, private equity investors come together with the landowner in the form of a partnership and then, as a viable alternative to development of the property, consider making a conservation easement donation.